cowboyai/cim-start/vhosts/x86/readme.md

 We will also harden the system to only support this hardware.
 A change to hardware (even attaching a usb device) will require a pushed update as we will turn off the ability to do so locally for security reasons.

-The Hypervisor doesn't really do anything and this is good, it just serves other containers.
+The Hypervisor doesn't really do anything compute-wise and this is good, it just serves other containers.
 We don't want any unauthorized containers either, so deployment must come from the Domain.

 We switched to hypervisors for everything years ago.
 Even our bare metal just gets a hypervisor and everything else is virtual.
 The actual latency to the hardware is nearly undetectable now.

 I do recall when virtualization was a 30% performance hit.
-That is just not so any more and with optimized tuning can get as low as 1%.
+That is just not so any more and with optimized tuning can get as low as an undetectable 1%.
+If that is still too slow, buy faster hardware.

 The benefits of having everything separated this way far outweighs the small performance hit for switching in the cpu.
 Vendors have worked for more than a decade to make hypervisor performance optimal.